Principles for Deciding

 [72] See, e.g., Griggs Group Ltd. v.
 Evans, [2004] EWHC 1088 (Ch), affirmed, Griggs Group v.
 Raben Footwear, [2005] EWCA Civ 11.
 In this case, an author granted a first party copyrights respectively effective at home and abroad and later purportedly assigned such rights formally to a second party who had notice of the prior transfer.
 A U.K. court of equity enforced the transfer of domestic and foreign copyrights to the first party as against the second, citing British and foreign rules on point.

-[72] For critical analysis of distinct U.S. recordation regimes in international contexts, see Raymond T. Nimmer and Lorin Brennan, Modernizing Secured Financing Law for International Information Financing: A Conceptual Framework, Houston Business and Tax Journal, vol. 6 (2005), 1.
+[73] For critical analysis of U.S. recordation regimes in international contexts, see Raymond T. Nimmer and Lorin Brennan, Modernizing Secured Financing Law for International Information Financing: A Conceptual Framework, Houston Business and Tax Journal, vol. 6 (2005), 1.

 [75] But see, e.g., Berklee Institute for Creative Entrepreneurship, Fair Music: Transparency and Money Flows in the Music Industry (2015).
 This report indicates how market leverage has enabled media enterprises to obfuscate data pertinent to remunerating creators for online access to their music.